rayjon/nomo50/README.md

 - **1913**

   Curran Committee report is published exposing further corruption within the NYPD involving gambling and protitution rings.

+- **1914**

+  The Berkeley (CA) Police Department becomes the country’s first agency to have all patrol officers using automobiles

 - **1916**